kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 The group doesn't need to be prefixed with `group-`.
 It can be called anything.

+## 3. Disable a group

+To disable a whole group of plugins, just rename the group folder.
+Then it will no longer match the file inside and no longer run.

 ## Example

 In this example we have created two groups, `_group-init` and `group-seo`.